deitrichl/yt-wayback-scraper/README.md

 ## Downloads

 This app requires yt-dlp.
-A copy is provided in the zip, but it can also be found here:
+A copy is provided in the zip, but it can also be found [here.](https://github.com/yt-dlp/yt-dlp)

-You may update yt-dlp automatically by clicking the update button on the top right.
+You may update yt-dlp automatically by clicking the update button on the top right of the Youtube Wayback Scraper app.